Published: (Updated: )by .

 - Clear tying of vaping to sub-cultures: hip-hop, race-girl type outfits.
 Pretty much any ancillary activity would expect around a Red Bull event or the X-Games

 Vaping is clearly being positioned as a central part of a youth sub-culture in China.
+But it hasn’t stopped Chinese courts shutting US provider Jul out of the Chinese market.
+This is stark contrast to the US where the government views vapes as an ascendant health threat.
 And in the videos vaping didn’t involve nicotine, again an interesting development.
+More related posts here.